10 Sep 2021

 At Pan-American Life Insurance Group, we’re continually refining our portfolio of term, whole and universal life products to offer greater value—as we have for more than a century.

-Over the last year and a half, the COVID-19 pandemic has brought new relevance to your conversations with clients and prospects.
+The COVID-19 pandemic has brought new relevance to your conversations with clients and prospects.
 The public is more aware that anyone—even the young and healthy—can die unexpectedly, potentially leaving their families without income.
 In addition, economic and job insecurity has led many consumers to start planning their financial future more deliberately.

 During this period, our agents, brokers and employees have worked tirelessly to meet the moment, often under difficult conditions.
 You’ve done an outstanding job.
 We see you and we salute you!